davidmdm/yoke/readme.md

 Official documentation can be found [here](https://davidmdm.github.io/yoke-website)

+## Versioning

+This project is still pre version 1.0.0

+The project uses semantic versioning but due to is pre 1.0.0 state, breaking changes are represented as minor bumps and all other changes patches until the release of yoke v1.0.0

 ## Contributions

 Contributions are welcome!
 If you encounter any issues or have suggestions, please open an issue on the yoke GitHub repository.